I use

 Cornell-Dubilier, CDE, then purchased by Hy-gain, then MFJ .

-I think these rotors are way to expensive, But name one that isn't toooo
+I think these rotors are to expensive, But name one that isn't toooo expensive

-but they work and work and hardly ever need maintenance
+They work and work and work, hardly ever need maintenance. and you can get

 by the way, I don't work for MFJ, or Hy-Gain, I just like their antennas